fulldecent/blog.phor.net/_posts/2026-01-04-defi-primatives-for-rwa.md

 | Stock share    | YES | YES | NO |
 | Black Lotus MtG card | YES | YES | YES |

-In all cases, a real world asset implies some kind of custodial.
+In all cases, a real world asset implies some kind of custody.
 And therefore you must remember [Entriken's Law](https://x.com/fulldecent/status/978777547772170242):

 > Your ownership of assets on a ledger is only as valid as your trust in the custodian who has physical control of the assets.

 This applies because the assets are recorded on a blockchain, which is a ledger.
 But the assets themselves are not on the blockchain, they are held somewhere by some custodian.

-## What primatives apply to any RWA?
+## What primitives apply to any RWA?

 Let's think about some of the exceptional situations that could apply to a real world asset.

 1. It could be irreparably damaged.
 2. It could be stolen.
-3. The custodian could fail to honor committments they have made about the asset.
+3. The custodian could fail to honor commitments they have made about the asset.
-4. The custodian could be unable to honor some specific committments due to legal or regulatory restrictions.
+4. The custodian could be unable to honor some specific commitments due to legal or regulatory restrictions.
-5. The custodian could becaume incapacitated or unreachable.
+5. The custodian could become incapacitated or unreachable.
 6. The custodian may have never made committments about the asset that you thought they made.
 7. The asset may not be what you thought it was.
 8. The asset may cease to provide the benefits you expected.